Posted on Wednesday, June 5th, 2024 at 9:00 am

 The adjudicatory hearing serves as the “trial” in juvenile criminal cases.
 At this hearing, a judge will listen to evidence and witness testimony from both the prosecution and the defense.
 There is no jury in an adjudicatory hearing.

 The court must schedule this hearing within 72 hours of the complaint against the juvenile being filed.
 If the juvenile is detained, the adjudicatory hearing must also occur within 15 days of the complaint being filed.
-However, the court may extend the period for holding the hearing in certain circumstances.
+However, the court shall hold the hearing in certain circumstances.

 Do Juveniles Get Bail?